Ethereum Guide for Beginners

 - Secure– It has no central point of failure.
 Its applications are highly secured against all fraudulent activities and hacking.

-- Corruption Free– Applications on the Ethereum network are developed around the principle of consensus, which eliminates the likelihood of corruption.
+- Corruption Free- Applications on the Ethereum network are developed around the consensus principle, eliminating the likelihood of corruption.

 - Immutability– Ethereum platform is immutable as no third party can mutate its data.